Banner Health

 If necessary, your provider may run additional tests to assess your condition.

-An ectopic pregnancy is fatal for the baby, and your pregnancy can’t continue.
+An ectopic pregnancy cannot develop into a viable pregnancy.
 Once an ectopic pregnancy is diagnosed, treatment must start right away.
 If it is not treated, it could lead to serious internal bleeding and even death.

 There are two main options for treating an ectopic pregnancy: medication or surgery.